Joeyblanks/airbnb-clone-project/README.md

 - **Payment Integration**
   - Users can make payments for bookings securely using a payment gateway.

+## API Security

+- **Authentication**: Ensures that users are verified through login credentials, such as email and password, before accessing protected resources.

+- **Authorization**: Determines what data and actions a user is allowed to access.
+For example, only the owner of a property can modify its details.

+- **Rate Limiting**: Prevents abuse by limiting the number of API requests a user can make in a given time period.

+API security is essential to protect sensitive user data, secure financial transactions, and prevent unauthorized access to resources.

 ## License
 This project is licensed under the MIT License.